MicrosoftDocs/architecture-center/docs/guide/container-service-general-considerations.md

 ### Kubernetes control plane security

-AKS offers the most flexibility of the three options considered in this article, providing full access to the Kubernetes API to customize container orchestration.
+AKS offers the most flexibility of the three options considered in this article, providing full access to the Kubernetes API so that you can customize container orchestration.
 This access to the Kubernetes API, however, also represents a significant attack surface, and you need to secure it.

 > [!Important]
-> Note this section isn't relevant for Web App for Containers, which uses the  Azure Resource Manager API as its control plane.
+> Note that this section isn't relevant for Web App for Containers, which uses the  Azure Resource Manager API as its control plane.

 #### Identity-based security